paul-duvall/100-days-of-code/log-r2.md

 Day 81 - Sunday 23 December 2018
 Today's Progress:
 Review / Learn:
+- Reviewed promises and fetch api, starting an article on the latter.

 Project:
 - Continued with devLearn, adding item contstructor and data structure to task controller and initialising function to App controller